istiaquehussain/mcp-demo/Readme.txt

     run query like
-      my first name is John, what is my use id for user id user2 list all orders can you show deatils for order ORD-007 my first name is Bob can you list all orders can you email order details for user id user5 can you email details for first name Alice
+      my first name is John, what is my use id for user id user2 list all orders can you show details for order ORD-007 my first name is Bob can you list all orders can you email order details for user id user5 can you email details for first name Alice